-- Do not leave battery packs in temperatures above 60°C, such as in a car parked in the sun or under direct sunlight. - Certain rechargeable battery packs do not meet Sony quality and safety standards.
-For safety reasons this computer only functions with genuine Sony battery packs designed for this model.
-If an unauthorized battery pack is installed, the battery pack will not be charged and the computer will not function. - □ Keep the battery pack away from all sources of heat. - □ Keep the battery pack dry. - Do not open or try to disassemble the battery pack. - Do not expose the battery pack to any mechanical shock, such as dropping it on a hard surface. - □ If you are not using your computer for an extended period of time, remove the battery pack from the computer to prevent damage to the battery pack. - If you have not used the battery pack for a considerable amount of time, the remaining battery life may become short.
+Do not leave battery packs in temperatures above 60°C, such as in a car parked in the sun or under direct sunlight.
+For your safety, it is highly recommended that you use genuine Sony rechargeable battery packs and AC adapters that meet the quality assurance standard, supplied by Sony for your VAIO computer.
+Some VAIO computers may only function with a genuine Sony battery pack.
+Keep the battery pack away from all sources of heat.
+Keep the battery pack dry.
+Do not open or try to disassemble the battery pack.
+Do not expose the battery pack to any mechanical shock, such as caused by dropping it on a hard surface.
+If you are not using your computer for an extended period of time, remove the battery pack from the computer to prevent damage to the battery pack.
+If you have not used the battery pack for a considerable amount of time, the remaining battery life may become short.
 This is normal and does not indicate a malfunction.
 The battery pack will gradually discharge over time even while not in use.
-Connect the AC adapter to your computer and recharge the battery pack before using the computer again.
+Connect the AC adapter to your computer and recharge the battery pack before using the computer again. Н eadphones